A survey on independence-based Markov networks learning: Analysis and open problems

 \section{Analysis and open problems}

-This section analyzes the surveyed independence-based algorithms present in the literature for learning Markov networks, discussing their relative advantages as well as disadvantages from a theoretical viewpoint, and describes a series of open problems that remain in the area, and where future works may produce some advances.
+This section analyzes the independence-based algorithms surveyed, discussing their relative advantages and disadvantages, and describes a series of open problems where future works may produce some advances in the area.